 - Child labour shall not be used;

 - No harsh or inhumane treatment is allowed.

-- The University is reviewing its key performance indicators in line with Home Office guidance and work is ongoing to develop these within this statement.
-When staffing changes due to organisational change have bedded in further progress will be made.
+- The University has reviewed its key performance indicators in line with Home Office guidance and work is ongoing to develop these within this statement.
 It has also reviewed its business structures and due diligence processes for incorporation within this statement.